ampproject/wg-bento/react/explainer.md

 structure or lose event listeners.
 The final implementation DOM structure produced by the React component would be somewhat involved: the slides will be placed in a scrollable container and laid out using flexbox.
-In a generic case, the implementation DOM structure is arbitrary complex and can change from release to release.
+In a generic case, the implementation DOM structure is arbitrarily complex and can change from release to release.

 So, how would we address these concerns?
 We can use Shadow DOM.
 The light subtree